NodyHub/blog/content/posts/container-breakouts-part2.md

 #### `CAP_SYS_ADMIN` – cgroup notify on release escape

-One of the of the dangerous kernel capabilities is `CAP_SYS_ADMIN`.
+One of the dangerous kernel capabilities is `CAP_SYS_ADMIN`.
 If you are acting in a container with this capability, you can manage cgroups of the system.
 As a short re-cap – [cgroups](https://man7.org/linux/man-pages/man7/cgroups.7.html) are used to manage the system resources for container (that’s very brief – I know).

 In this escape, we use a **feature of cgroups** that allows the **execution** of code **in** the **root context**, after the last process in a cgroup is terminated.
 The feature is called **“notification on release”** and can only be set, because we have the capability `CAP_SYS_ADMIN`.